KoulikBerkeley/Factor-Analysis/README.md

 is for smaller/ moderate dimensions and the second one is used when data dimension is very large.
 For details please refer the paper.

 For initialization instructions, please refer to the code files.
+We also provided an Example.m file showing how to use the codes.